James talks to Dr Shafqat Inam, Haematology Advanced Trainee, about an approach to haematological problems in obstetric patients.

 What are the physiological changes in pregnancy?

-Case 1 – You are a junior doctor working in the Emergency Department and are asked to review a woman who is 12 weeks in to her third pregnancy – she presents with a sore and swollen leg.
+You are a junior doctor working in the Emergency Department and you are asked to review a woman who is 12 weeks into her third pregnancy – she presents with a sore and swollen leg.

 If you enjoyed listening to this week’s podcast feel free to let us know what you think by posting your comments or suggestions in the comments box below.